Academic regulations for Masters and Postgraduate Degrees of BAU

-These regulations apply to continuous training on masters and postgraduate degree courses which lead to an unofficial qualification or certificate of BAU, Design College of Barcelona itself (affiliated to the University of UVic-UCC).
+These regulations apply to continuous training on masters and postgraduate degree courses which lead to an unofficial qualification or certificate of BAU, Arts & Design College of Barcelona itself (affiliated to the University of UVic-UCC).

 Teaching on BAU’s masters and postgraduate degree courses is the responsibility of BAU’s Governing Board, and is approved by the Governing Board of the UVic-UCC.

 BAU’s Governing Board has the following functions, among others: